Finteckinfo/FinERP/TELEGRAM_SETUP_GUIDE.md

 ## Step 9: Test the Integration

 1. Open Telegram and find your bot
-2. Send `/start` - you should see a welcome message with a button to open the app
+2. Send `/start`.
+It should reply with a welcome message.
 3. Click "Open FinPro App" - the Mini App should load within Telegram
 4. Connect your wallet - your Telegram account will be linked
 5. Create a project - other admins should receive a notification